 IP Cameras - Downsides

-As noted previously, IP cameras also provide some negatives.
-In order of significance, some of the "issues" with IP technology include...
+As noted previously, IP cameras once provided some negatives.
+In order of significance, some of the "issues" with IP technology included... time sensitive changes have been noted below in green.

 ...
 High Cost.
-Initial purchase cost of standard IP cameras is on
+Initial purchase cost of standard IP cameras was on

-the order of 2-4x the cost of "equivalent" IP cameras.
+the order of 2-4x the cost of "equivalent" analog counterparts.

 Equivalent in quotes because some may argue, "There is no